 - You can take what you will learn and create positive change for yourself and your relationship.

-- When you survive this you will know that you are strong enough to survive anything.
+- When you survive the affair you will know that you are strong enough to survive anything.

 - You will know and understand yourself better than you ever have before.